ThereforeGames/blora_for_kohya/README.md

 4. Run `blora_slicer.bat` on the resulting LoRA to filter out `content` or `style` blocks.
 This will produce a final, smaller LoRA that you can use in the WebUI or Comfy.

 Note that while these batch files are for Windows, it should be trivial to adapt them to Linux.

+If you're using the Kohya GUI instead of sd-scripts, the Lycoris features are pre-installed and you will need to plug in the `sdxl_blora_project.bat` settings by hand.

 ---